mealie-recipes/mealie/docs/docs/getting-started/site-settings.md

 # Site Settings Panel
 !!! danger
     As this is still a **BETA** It is recommended that you backup your data often and store in more than one place.
-Ad-hear to backup best practices with the [3-2-1 Backup Rule](https://en.wikipedia.org/wiki/Backup)
+Ad-hear to backup best practices with the [3-2-1 Backup Rule](https://en.wikipedia.org/wiki/Backup).
+Prior to upgrading you **should** perform a backup to limit any data loss.

 ## General Settings
 In your site settings page you can select several options to change the layout of your homepage.
 You can choose to display the recent recipes, how many cards to show for each section, and which category sections to display.
 You can additionally select which language to use by default.
 Note the currently homepage settings are saved in your browser.
 In the future a database entry will be made for site settings so the homepage is consistent across users.